 Does SS takes care of updating data automatically, or we have to write mechanism to update cached data ?

-Duration for how long you want the cache to last.
+[CacheResponse] has a Duration for how long you want the cache to last.

 The HTTP Client caching features lets you return a date-modified or Etag to instruct the client when their local client cache is still valid.
 Note this requires a HTTP Compatible client that supports HTTP caching like browsers or if you’re calling for a Mobile or Desktop App you can use the Cache Aware Service Clients.